bernhardAxonIvy/doc/source/engine-guide/configuration/email.rst

   :language: yaml
   :linenos:

-Users are able to customize their notification settings in a workflow ui like the Portal.
-The content of the task email notifications can be customized by providing :ref:`custom ivy processes <email-notifications>`.
+Users can customize their notification settings in a workflow UI like the Portal.
+The content of the task email notifications can be customized by providing :ref:`custom Ivy email processes <email-notifications>`.